The best aspect of environmental law is the chance to make a difference. You can shine a light on environmental risks and responsibilities.

 How recession-proof is the area of practice?

-In recent years, environmental law has suffered because some clients regard environmental input to M&A transactions as non-critical.
-However, there is a growing counter trend against this swelled by the Financial Stability Board recommendations on the disclosure of climate change risk and by the activities of some public interest groups.
-Class action litigation against large UK-based companies in relation to their activities overseas that are alleged to have damaged the environment is a growth and ground-breaking area in which you might get involved.
-Also, the fines levied for breaching environmental regulation are massively on the rise, which focuses corporate minds on the need for compliance to avoid upset shareholders.
+In recent years, environmental law has suffered because some clients have regarded environmental input to M&A transactions as non-critical.
+However, there has been a growing counter trend against this swelled by the Financial Stability Board recommendations on the disclosure of climate change risk and by the activities of some public interest groups.
+Class action litigation against large UK-based companies in relation to their activities overseas that are alleged to have damaged the environment is an area in which you might get involved.
+Also, the fines levied for breaching environmental regulation have risen, which focuses corporate minds on the need for compliance to avoid upset shareholders.

 Read TARGETjobs' advice on how to talk about Brexit in training contract interviews here.